Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 At the time of this writing, Klim holds the record for the most vents total in a helmet with a whopping 26 openings in their flagship F5 helmet, but as a general rule of thumb, the more the merrier.

-We will note that while most all dirt helmets include a healthy dose of large intake vents up front, you'll also want to be cognizant of the exhaust vent count/layout on your helmet of choice.
+We will note that while most all dirt helmets include multiple large intake vents up front, you'll also want to be cognizant of the exhaust vent count/layout on your helmet of choice.

-These are the dirtbike helmets we'd choose ourselves across the range of available price points, but they're all solid picks for any sort of off-road riding.
+These are the dirtbike helmets we'd choose ourselves across the range of available price points, but they're all solid picks for any off-road discipline.

 CHECK PRICE: